krishnazoro/js/README.md

 1. In constructor function use PascalNotation (every first letter is capital in the pascal notation).

-2. It is same as factry function it creates and
+2. It is same as factry function it creates and it doesn't has return keyword but it will return when it call.